msobanjo/courseware/topics/aws/modules/sqs-introduction/README.md

 If you click the **Message Attributes** tab at the top of the screen you will see that you can add some attributes to the message.

 We can give each Attribute a Name, a Type and a Value.
-For this Task please create a numerical attribute with the name 'Price'.
+For this Task please create a numerical attribute with the name 'Price' and give it a value of 100.

+Click the blue **Send Message** button, you will then see that the queue you have created on the dashboard will have 1 message available.

+With the queue still highlighted, click the **Queue Actions** drop down menu, then click the **View/Delete Messages**.

+Here we have a screen where we will be able to interact with the messages that are on the queue, click the blue **Start Polling for Messages** button.

+The process should return the message that appears on your queue, however because SQS is a distributed managed service, one poll may not find all of your messages on the queue.

+If you click the **message details** button you will be able to see the body of the message and the attributes that we have set for it.

+You can delete your message by selecting the tick box on the left of the message.
+Then by using the red **Delete x Message** button.